 Spiffy Speak

 When little hands and feet decide to explore the world, ensuring a safe environment is crucial.
 For a toddler who has started taking little steps, creeping up on chairs to look out the window is only a matter of time.
-But, instead of deterring these inquisitive explorations, invest in precautionary âsill and window safetyâ measures for babyproof windows.Â
+But, instead of deterring these inquisitive explorations, invest in precautionary âsill and window safetyâ measures to babyproof your windows.Â

-Knowing that hazards related to open windows and inappropriate window treatments are not as rare as weâd wish them to be, we have brought you a range of measures for childproof windows and sills in this blog.
+Knowing that hazards related to open windows and inappropriate window treatments are not as rare as weâd wish them to be, we have brought you a range of measures to childproof your windows and sills in this blog.
 Some are temporary quick fixes, others long-lasting; some are built-ins to be considered during construction or renovation, and others can be retrofitted at any time.
 Depending on the hazards you foresee with your current window architecture, babyproof your windows and sills using these tricks and tips –

 Adopt a Thoughtful Furniture Layout